iamciera/music_history/README.md

 # Music History

-This is a list of all new albums I listen to.
+This is my attempt to keep track of all new albums I listen to.
+Started in 2012 as a way to keep track of my favorite albums of the year.
+The only rating I give is **LOVE**, which is listed in a seperate section at the bottom of each year.

+While I also listen to older music, I usually do that by devouring entire discographies of artist.
+I do not keep track of this.
+Maybe I should.

+Music suggestions are appreciated.

 **bold** = albums I am interested in listening to.
-\* = listen to again
+\* = note to listen again

 ## Listened 2016